waynodiablo/Oystercard/individual_challenges/README.md

 Each day, you'll work solo to complete a different technical challenge.
 We'll also do quick code reviews and retros on each tech test.

-### Interviews

-There will be two sessions where we get together as a group to practice technical interview questions and technical language.

 ### Processes

 Focus on your process - each day should be a practice not just of that new problem, but problem solving in general.